 During the ethnic conflicts in former Yugoslavia from 1991 to 2001 an estimated 140,000 people were killed.
 The breakup of the Yugoslav state resulted in extreme violence, massacres and destruction.
 In the cynical urge for power warlords and politicians manipulated historical myths, ethnicity and religion to create reasons for untamed violence.
 Being in love with a person from a different religion or ethnicity was enough to get killed.
 25 year old Bosnian Muslim Admira Ismic and 24 year old Bosnian Serb Bosko Brkic were lovers and tried to flee from Sarajevo.
 A sniper killed them on May 19, 1993, as they tried to cross one of the front lines.
 They were later known as Sarajevo’s Romeo and Juliet.

 Iraq was a largely secular society before the American invasion in 2003.
 Sectarian violence between Sunni and Shia-Muslims started in 2006 in the aftermath of the occupation and the general dissolution of the Iraqi state.
-While inter-sect marriages were common before the war, today they are rare and often lead to conflicts and violence.
-The example of the young Shia Kayoosh H. and her Sunni boyfriend Kasim J. in the Kurdish region of Iraq shows how dramatic the situation can be today: The 17 years old Kayoosh was subjected to an “honor killing” by her own brother.
-The local Kurdish authorities accept the rights for clans or tribes to punish a member (especially women) for committing a misguided act such as a mixed marriage.
+While inter-sect marriages were common before the war, they are now rare and often lead to conflicts and violence.
+The story of young Shia Kayoosh H. and her Sunni boyfriend Kasim J. in the Kurdish region of Iraq shows how dramatic the situation can be today: 17 year old Kayoosh was subjected to an “honor killing” by her own brother.
+The local Kurdish authorities accept the right for clans or tribes to punish a member (especially women) for committing a misguided act such as a mixed marriage.
 The brother was not persecuted.

 In Gaza homosexuality is forbidden by law and severely punished by the Hamas government.
 But in spite of this situation young people find ways of meeting each other through social media.
 There are several apps for the gay community.
 One interesting effect of the clandestine communication between homosexuals in Palestine is that also young Israelis take part.
-Some times relations or love affairs between Israelis and Palestinian youths develop in spite of the tense political situation.
-A dramatic example of such a relation is that of the Palestinian Baseem H. and the young Israeli soldier Ahron J. who that had a very secret love affair.
-At a Palestinian demonstration against the occupation they suddenly found themselves in the arms of each other, Ahron as a soldier with a machine-gun and Baseem with a stone in his hand.
+Sometimes relations or love affairs between Israelis and Palestinian youths develop in spite of the tense political situation.
+A dramatic example of such a relation is that of Palestinian Baseem H. and young Israeli soldier Ahron J. who had a secret love affair.
+At a Palestinian demonstration against the occupation they suddenly found themselves in each other’s arms: Ahron as a soldier with a machine-gun and Baseem with a stone in his hand.
 Baseem was arrested.

 The young Syrian couple Aslan B. and Yezda K. had married in their home city of Aleppo in spite of the desperate conditions during the civil war.
 “Their love was stronger than the war!”, Aslan’s father said during the wedding.
 One year after the marriage Yezda gave birth to a little girl.
 Because of the constant shelling it had been a risky venture to get Yezda to the only hospital left in Aleppo with a maternity ward.
 When Aslan and Yezda were about to leave the hospital with their newborn baby the hospital came under attack from airstrikes.
 Several bombs hit the overcrowded hospital.
 The young couple had to flee with their baby.
 She died from the injuries some hours later.
 They had named her Dunia.
 It means “life”.